Valletta Design Cluster

 The Valletta Design Cluster is Malta’s national centre for design.
-Slated to open in 2019 on the site of a 16th century slaughterhouse in the historic Biccerija community, the Valletta Design Cluster needed a visual identity and communications strategy that reflected its brand values and organisational objectives.
-The core challenge of this significant brand building exercise was to construct a visual identity appropriate and meaningful to its physical site, its organisation intended to exist in perpetuity, and its address in Malta’s capital city.
+Slated to open in 2019 on the site of a 16th-century slaughterhouse in the historic Biccerija community, the Valletta Design Cluster needed a visual identity and communications strategy that reflected its brand values and organisational objectives.